mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 WITH (author='Mitch Seymour', description='multiply two numbers', version='0.1.0');
 ```

 The above query would automatically update the internal function registry as needed so that we can avoid restarting any KSQL servers to pick up the new UDF.
 It also requires a lot less code than the Java equivalent.
-Less code, combined with a quicker deployment model, means a better development experience when creating UDFs.
+Less code, combined with a quicker deployment model, means a better development experience for UDF creators.

 ## What is in scope